1982 Jeep CJ-7 Jamboree

 Here, you will find an overview of the Jambo, details on its special features, and the Jambo Registry TM, which lists all the known Jambos.

 To receive an email about additions to this site email firstname.lastname@example.org.We estimate that fewer than 650 Jambos were produced and around 250 remain in existance.
-Of these, perhaps 50 are in original condition.
+Of these, perhaps 50 are in original or restored condition.

 If you want a super cool, collectible Jeep, the Jambo is it!